GiovineItalia/Gadfly.jl/doc/overview.md

 ```

 The calls to `render` is necessary to convert the `Plot` object to Compose
 `Canvas` objects which represent graphics we can manipulate.
+Ultimately Compose
+will allow the creation of complex plots